KumbiaPHP/Documentation/en/controller.md

 #### initialize()

-KumbiaPHP llama al método *initialize()* antes de ejecutar el controlador y se encuentra definido para ser usado en la clase AppController (ver sección 3.3.3).
+KumbiaPHP call *initialize()* method before executing the handler and is defined to be used in the AppController class (see section 3.3.3).

 #### finalize()